AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/ElectronDeflection.md

 ```
 where $d$ is the plate separation and $m$ is the electron mass.
 Since the electric field between the plates is approximately uniform, the path of the beam will be parabolic in the region between the plates.
 (Illustrated in {numref}`E3Fig01`, this is a case of an object undergoing uniform acceleration just like an object in projectile motion.)
 After the beam leaves this space, it will continue in a straight line with a horizontal velocity $v_{x}$ and a vertical velocity $v_{y}$ until it strikes the screen at point 'p.'

-The transverse velocity, i.e. in the $y$ or 'deflection' direction, is given by
+The transverse velocity, i.e. in the $y$ or 'deflection' direction we are using today, is given by

 ```{math}
 :label: eq_velocity_y